open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 Authentication
 ==============

-The authentication plugins allow end-users/citizen to identify themselves when interacting with official municipality forms.
-This makes users more trustful and identifiable.
+The authentication module provides plugins to establish the identity of end-users filling out a form.
+Identifying attributes can then be used by :ref:`developers_prefill_plugins` to retrieve additional details of the citizen or company.
+Depending on the authentication plugin used, a certain level of assurance regarding the authentication strength can be obtained as well, increasing trust for higher levels.

 .. contents:: :local:
-   :depth: 3
+   :depth: 2

 Python API
 ==========

-The public API serves as an abstraction over the various engines.
+The public API serves as an abstraction over the various plugins.

 **Reference**